Gissio/radpro/README.md

 ## Overview

-Rad Pro (formerly FS2011 Pro) is an open-source firmware that enhances the capabilities of portable radiation detectors/Geiger counters.
-Currently the [FS2011](https://www.amazon.com/s?k=fs2011) is supported.
-Updates to support the [Bosean FS-600](https://www.bosean.net/products/nuclear_radiation_detector.html) and [Bosean FS-1000](https://www.bosean.net/products/FS-1000_nuclear_radiation_detector.html) are planned.
+Rad Pro (formerly FS2011 Pro) is a custom firmware that enhances the capabilities of the [FS2011](https://www.amazon.com/s?k=fs2011) radiation detector/Geiger counter.
+Support for the [Bosean FS-600](https://www.bosean.net/products/nuclear_radiation_detector.html) and [Bosean FS-1000](https://www.bosean.net/products/FS-1000_nuclear_radiation_detector.html) is planned.

 Watch a demonstration of Rad Pro in action: